sjcbulldog/mtbassist/README.md

 ## Requirements

-ModusToolbox in Visual Studio Code requires the Cortex Debug extension.
+This extension requires ModusToolbox version 3.0 or later to be installed.
+It does not work with ModusToolbox 2.x.
+For ModusToolbox development in VS Code the Cortex Debug extensions must also be installed.

 ### 1.0.0